-- (1) Duration: For this program with \star 120, students must secure credit in at least ★36 in Native Studies courses.
-Students normally complete ★30 in each academic session and normally complete the program in four academic calendar years. - (2)Residence Requirements: Students taking a program of ±120 in the School must have credit for at least ★60 from the University of Alberta.
+- (1) Duration: For this program with ★120, students must secure credit in at least ★36 in Native Studies courses.
+Students normally complete ★30 in each academic calendar year and normally complete the program in four academic calendar years. - (2) Residence Requirements: Students taking a program of ★120 in the School must have credit for at least ★60 from the University of Alberta.
 The final ★30 of the program must be taken at the University of Alberta campus.

-School Common Core (+48) 103.1.2
+103.1.2 School Common Core (★48)